Release-Candidate/tzolkin-calendar/README.md

 # tzolkin-calendar - Converter for Maya Tzolk’in Dates

-This program converts mayan Tzolk’in dates to gregorian dates and vice versa.
+This program converts mayan Tzolk’in dates to Gregorian dates and vice versa.
-If you want to know more about the maya calendar systems, see [Links](#links).
+If you want to know more about the Maya calendar systems, see [Links](#links).

 Information about the installation and usage you find at [Installation and Usage](#installation-and-usage)